 For home use, you really don’t need to purchase color tablets.
 Here are some lovely ideas for making color tablets for a homeschool.

-Teacher Weena made color tablets from laminated paint samples and folder slides (photo at top of post).
+Teacher Weena made color tablets from laminated paint samples and folder slides.

 Pink and Green Mama made color tablets from red oak sticks, paint samples, and Mod Podge.
 These did require help cutting the wood into rectangles.
 The photo is a variation of Color Box 3 for grading colors from darkest to lightest.